 Connect Using SSL/TLS

 The Secure Sockets Layer protocol (SSL) and its compatible successor, the Transport Layer Security protocol (TLS), enable a client and server to establish a secure, encrypted connection over a public network.
 When you connect using SSL/TLS, the client authenticates the server before making a connection, and all data passed between Reflection and the server is encrypted.
+Depending on the server configuration, the server may also authenticate the client.

 Note: SSL/TLS connections use digital certificates for authentication.
 Depending on how your certificate was issued and the way your host is configured, you may need to install a host and/or personal certificate before you can connect using SSL/TLS.